 - In →

-Ballroom Luminoso is a series of six brilliantly lit, color changing chandeliers.
+Ballroom Luminoso is a series of six brilliantly lit color-changing changing chandeliers.
 Drawing from the formal elegance of the freeway underpass and the cultural currents of the surrounding neighborhoods, the piece transforms a forgotten space into one that connects the community.

 Ballroom Luminoso references the area’s past, present, and future in the design of its intricately detailed medallions.
-The images in the medallions draw on the community’s agricultural history, strong Hispanic heritage, and burgeoning environmental movement.
+The images in the medallions draw on the community’s agricultural history, strong Hispanic heritage, and the burgeoning environmental movement.
 The medallions are a play on the iconography of La Loteria, which has become a touchstone of Hispanic culture.
+The piece was awarded the 2013 SxSW Transformative Design Award.

 (6) 48" diameter